ahmed-aljabri/hugoblog/personalblog/content/posts/dethroningtcpfromtheweb/index.md

 > **Latest Revision: 27th of December**

-#### prerequisites
+#### Prerequisites

-The reader should have some understanding of basic networking concepts such as the OSI protocol layers, how the web and in particular HTTP works.
+This content of this post assumes knowlege of basic networking concepts such as the [OSI](https://en.wikipedia.org/wiki/OSI_model) layered model and how the [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP) protocol works to fetch and serve web content.
 ___

 ## Introduction